StevenJohnss/PrizeWheelProject/BE/README.md

 To test the APIs, you can use tools like Postman or cURL.
 Ensure you have the correct authorization headers when required.

 This documentation provides a basic overview of the APIs.
 For more detailed information, refer to the codebase and comments within the code.

+### Notes:
+  - we recommend geting a free mysql DB free from https://railway.app/